As high school draws to a close, it can be difficult for students to imagine what the next chapter of education holds for them.

 More future student events

-A Year 12 outdoor cinema night will take place on 10 December at the Perth campus, a VIP event for Year 12 students who have applied to study at Murdoch through the Year 12 Uni Entry Safety Net.
-Students can watch a movie under the stars and also get the benefit of spending time with Murdoch Ready Mentors.
-They’ll be on hand to offer support and advice about all things related to uni life.
+A Year 12 outdoor cinema night took place on 10 December at the Perth campus, a VIP event for Year 12 students who have applied to study at Murdoch through the Year 12 Uni Entry Safety Net.
+Students enjoyed a movie under the stars and also benefited from spending time with Murdoch Ready Mentors.
 Check out the Future Students at Murdoch University Facebook group for more information.